ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 In this code, we define a function called `apply_twice` that takes another function as an argument and applies it twice to a given argument.
 We then define a function called `add_two` that adds two to its argument.
 We pass the `add_two` function to `apply_twice` as an argument, and it is used to increment the value of `10` by two twice, resulting in a final value of `14`.
 This demonstrates how a function can be passed as an argument to another function.

-## 5- Do arguments in Python get passed by reference or by value?
+## 5- Do arguments in Python get passed by reference or value?

 In Python, arguments are passed by assignment.
-This means that when you pass an object to a function as an argument, a reference to the object is passed, rather than a copy of the object itself.
+This means that when you pass an object to a function as an argument, a reference to the object is passed rather than a copy of the object itself.

 For immutable objects, such as numbers, strings, and tuples, this has the same behavior as passing by value.
 For example, consider the following code: